Thursday, 31 January 2013

 Clan Blackbird and Universal Consciousness.

 The friendliest birds in my garden at the moment are the female blackbirds.
 When I go out with food – and even sometimes when I go out empty handed – they hang around me, or follow me, or hop ahead of me.
 I greet them all by name, which is easy because they’re all called Mrs B. (How on earth they organise their mail deliveries is beyond me.
-I wonder the same about the women who live west of the Seven Sisters in the Scottish Highland, who are all called Mrs McCrae.)
+I wonder the same about the women who live west of the Seven Sisters in the Scottish Highlands, who are all called Mrs McCrae.)

 So, today I hitched up the huskies and took the trusty sled to the retail park on the edge of Uttoxeter.
 And guess what.
 I was walking between the place where I get cheap coffee and the place where I get cheap oats, and there was a female blackbird behaving just the same as the ones do in my garden.
 ‘Hello, Mrs B,’ I said, and I swear she answered me.